Last Updated: 15th Feb, 2021

 When web users explore a new website and start to gain a basic understanding of how everything works, they also encounter many questions.
 That’s where the Help section comes in.
 A help section should cover all the common queries web users are likely to ask and provide links to all the knowledge base sections on:

 If the user is somehow unable to get their queries resolved via a knowledge base, then, you can even add the option for them to contact the support services and email their respective questions.
-We at FATbit believe that this section is vital for a bike renting marketplace software.
+We at FATbit believe that this section is vital for a bike rental software.

 As the overall business model of a bike rental platform is based on finding bikes, you have to put a lot of effort on its search capabilities.
 The search functionality of the website must have the autocomplete feature and should be created with concepts of UX in mind.
 As discussed earlier, a good bike rental marketplace should definitely have a prominently placed search bar on the homepage.